 - Eastenders Kats uncle who raped and impregnated her when she was 13 tried to blame her for what happened by pointing out the way she dressed and wore heavy make up.
 She responded by pointing out that she walked around in her mothers high heels when she was a toddler and asked if she was asking for rape then as well

 - Theres a bizarre variation on this in Oz when homophobic Dino Ortolani becomes more sympathetic to dying AIDS patient on discovering he is not gay as he assumes but got AIDS from taking heroin.
 There is also a storyline involving Tobias Beecher deciding that a teenage boy is deserving of being raped due to him being convicted of raping his ex.

-- The demon-allied orcs of Warcraft 1 and 2 are revealed to be a peaceful shamanistic race in the backstory to Warcraft 3, as after the Horde's defeat, they lost their permanent rage.
+- The demon-allied orcs of Warcraft I and II are revealed to be a peaceful shamanistic race in the backstory to Warcraft III, as after the Horde's defeat, they lost their permanent rage.
 Thrall, seeking to reunite them with their roots, allies with Grom Hellscream (one of the original chieftains of their homeworld).
 Grom ends up being repossesed by the demons, but reveals that (most of) the chieftains gave themselves to the corruption willingly.
 Thrall, who is understandably more than a little pissed to hear this, brings Grom back and kicks the ass of the Pit Lord responsible for the corruption.